MDaly27/SignCheck/README.md

 ## Usage

 - Open an email with attachments in Outlook.
-- Signatures are automatically checked, and results are displayed in the email body.
+- Signatures are automatically checked, and results are displayed below the email body.

 ## License